NuGet/Entropy/docs/request-graph.md

 output log.
 In particular, it parses the log produced by a full NuGet restore operation and generates a graph describing which HTTP requests depend on each other based on the relative order of the "start" and "end" logs.
 I was inspired by some reading about [process mining](https://en.wikipedia.org/wiki/Process_mining) but my approach is much simpler than the novel techniques applied in that field.
-Also, I couldn't figure out how to discretize events like an HTTP request into a useful form for process mining 🤷.
+Also, I could not figure out how to discretize events like an HTTP request into a useful form for process mining 🤷.

 The purpose of this madness is to efficiently test the performance of a NuGet package source and come up with a